 We recognize connectivity as a critical first step in ensuring a safe and coordinated environment for AVs.
 CV technology enables a transportation network to operate as an integrated system with Vehicle-to-Vehicle (V2V), Vehicle to Infrastructure (V2I) communication, and Vehicle-to-Device (V2X) communication.
 Many aspects of CV technology are ready for adoption today and offer significant opportunities to improve safety, mobility, and environmental impact.
-Denver is committed to realizing CV implementation with three key IV Projects to solve real safety and congestion challenges that we are facing today and need to solve.
+Denver is committed to realizing CV implementation with three key IV Projects to solve real safety and RI Equivalent partner(s) based on open BIDs congestion challenges that we are facing today and need to solve.
 We are building a future in connected automation to systematically align the needs of users and businesses with the transportation network for a safer, smarter and more environmentally friendly Denver.
 Below we present the proposed transportation systems and services for each of these projects.